 - Jason Vale – author, juicing expert

-Some of the topics that stood out the most included why people gain weight so easily and have such difficulty taking it off, and keeping it off; the real effects of ingredients like MSG and aspartame; how corporations get us addicted to their food; the myths of zero-fat, low-fat and diet food items; why diet food items actually cause us to gain weight and get sick; the importance of sleep for a healthy weight; and how destructive foods like refined sugars and flour are.
+Some of the topics that stood out the most included why people gain weight so quickly and have such difficulty taking it off, and keeping it off; the real effects of ingredients like MSG and aspartame; how corporations get us addicted to their food; the myths of zero-fat, low-fat and diet food items; why diet food items actually cause us to gain weight and get sick; the importance of sleep for a healthy weight; and how destructive foods like refined sugars and flour are.

 It is a pleasure to support this film and recommend it to others.
+You can view Hungry for Change on Netflix or Amazon.